 While advertising your company and its services, it’s possible to inadvertently copy a competitor’s slogan or logo.
 Or, one of your employees might say something negative about a competitor in a public forum.
 Accidental advertising injuries are covered by general liability insurance, including:

-While general liability insurance covers many common risks, it does not protect against every type of accident.
-Employee injuries or damage to business property can occur at any small business.
+General liability insurance covers the most common accidents, but it does not protect against every risk.
+Employee injuries or a fire could happen at any small business.
 Other pet care insurance policies to consider include:

-Workers’ compensation insurance: Required in almost every state for pet care businesses that have employees, workers’ comp can cover medical costs for work-related injuries and illnesses.
+Workers’ compensation insurance: Workers' comp covers the cost of work-related injuries.
+It's required in almost every state for pet care businesses that have employees.

 Are you ready to safeguard your pet care business with general liability insurance or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.